 Typically, cats are aloof and easily startled, while dogs are gregarious and territorial.
-This doesn't mean, however, that they can't share the same space—they're just going to need your help.
-“If cats and dogs are brought up together in a positive, loving, encouraging environment, they’re going to be friends,” Galaxy tells Mental Floss.
+This doesn’t mean, however, that they can’t share the same space—they’re just going to need your help.
+“If cats and dogs are brought up together in a positive, loving, encouraging environment, they’re going to be friends,” Galaxy told Mental Floss in 2017.
 “Or at the very least, they’ll tolerate each other.”

-The duo has teamed up to host a new Animal Planet series, Cat vs. Dog, which airs on Saturdays at 10 p.m.
-The show chronicles their efforts to help pet owners establish long-lasting peace—if not perfect harmony—among cats and dogs.
+The duo had teamed up to host an Animal Planet series, Cat vs. Dog.
+The show chronicled their efforts to help pet owners establish long-lasting peace—if not perfect harmony—among cats and dogs.
 (Yes, it’s possible.)
-Gleaned from both TV and off-camera experiences, here are eight tips Galaxy and Sandor say will help improve household relations between Fido and Fluffy.
+Gleaned from both TV and off-camera experiences, here are eight tips Galaxy and Sandor said will help improve household relations between Fido and Fluffy.

 Contrary to popular belief, certain breeds of cats and dogs don’t typically get along better than others.
 According to Galaxy and Sandor, it’s more important to take their personalities and energy levels into account.
 If a dog is aggressive and territorial, it won’t be a good fit in a household with a skittish cat.
 In contrast, an aging dog would hate sharing his space with a rambunctious kitten.

 If two animals don’t end up being a personality match, have a backup plan, or consider setting up a household arrangement that keeps them separated for the long term.
 And if you’re adopting a pet, do your homework and ask its previous owners or shelter if it’s lived with other animals before, or gets along with them.

 2. Train your dog.